jxxcarlson/arith/Proposal.md

 ## Pitch to organizers

 Parsers have a reputation of being scary/hard.
-They are not, and the goal of this workshop is for every participant to come away from the workshop with enough experience to write parsers on their own.
+They are not, and the goal is for every participant to come away from the workshop with enough experience to write parsers on their own.
 I've spent a good deal of time working with the elm/parser library in various projects, so I think I could do a reasonable job of this.
 I've also recruited three people to help with workshop; if it is approved, we will develop the workshop materials and program together.
 There will be some material that participants can look at in advance if they wish.

 ## Outline